Update: This blog has been updated with statistics on ransomware for 2021, including a new world record for ransom paid.

 Knowing the common cyber threatscommon cyber threats and web vulnerabilitiesweb vulnerabilities is the first step.
 Even with a basic understanding of how to protect your organization against ransomware, there may still be questions you have about the extent of this disruptive crippling attack.
-Below, is a compilation of some of these questions and some suggestions on what your organization can do to mitigate the damage from ransomware.
+Below is a compilation of some of these questions and corresponding suggestions on what your organization can do to mitigate the damage from ransomware.

 1. Can ransomware spread through a network?

 Yes, like any other virus attacks, ransomware can proliferate through a computer network, infecting and locking unprotected endpoints — including network servers.
 To maximize the impact of an attack, ransomware is designed to actively seek connections to other computer systems.
 In order to resume business operations, the affected organization will then be cornered into paying the hacker.

 Similar to how one would treat a viral attack, it is critical that organizations quickly isolate and quarantine the affected endpoints.
 This means prompt identification of an attack and disconnecting those systems from the network so that the attack is contained.